PANSARION

 Finally, all stem tracks are mixed into a stereo master within Logic Pro.
 Mastering processing is then applied to produce the finished musical work, including equalisation, compression, stereo enhancement, loudness optimisation and final tonal balancing.

-The resulting composition is therefore not a direct AI-generated song, but a hybrid human-directed production constructed through iterative generative sourcing, stem-level recomposition and multi-platform editorial transformation.
+The resulting composition is therefore not a direct AI-generated song, but a human-directed production constructed through iterative generative sourcing, stem-level recomposition and multi-platform editorial transformation.

 Directed Generative Stem Composition (DGSC)